Waraidako/spotify-daily-recommendations/README.md

 Current state - working "Generate recommendations" button.
 It makes a new playlist, currently it does not check if the playlist is already present

+TODO
-TODO - Add refreshing at 12AM
+- Add refreshing at 12AM
 - Add a check if the "Recommendations playlist" is already present and refresh if it is
+- Custom amount of recommended tracks